open-chat-labs/open-chat/frontend/readme.md

 This is a the top level library which represents the interface that OpenChat exposes to the outside world.
 This library exposes a set of functions to perform useful tasks and a set of svelte stores to provide access to reactive application state.

-Internally, this library will install the openchat-agent web worker and provide async access to it.
+Internally, this library will install the openchat-worker package and provide async access to it.

+### openchat-worker

+This is a thin layer that provides correlated async access to the openchat-agent via the postMessage api.

 ### openchat-agent